jegelstaff/formulize/docs/creating_tests.md

 # Creating Selenium 2 Tests with Selenium Builder

+**This is a nice idea, but we don't actively maintain any Selenium 2 tests currently**

+**If we were making Selenium tests, the Selenium IDE extension for Firefox is recommended**

 We use run Selenium 2 tests on [Sauce Labs](http://www.saucelabs.com) as part of our [continuous integration platform](../../../ci).
 This page describes how to use [Selenium Builder](http://www.saucelabs.com/builder) to create tests in [Firefox](http://www.mozilla.org/firefox).

 ## Current Tests